2023 Scholarships

 When did it begin?

 The SDATAT Scholarship program was started in 2003 and began as two separate $500 scholarships, then was revised the following year to award a single $1000 award.
 In 2013 it was once again revised to be one $1000 and one $500 scholarship.
+In 2024, the program was revised again to be one $1500, one $1000, and $500 scholarship.

 Who can apply?